Arktetra/neural-flux/src/posts/the-fourier-transform.md

 ![Eye Nebuala DFT2](fourier/eye_nebula_dft2.png)

 Based on our current implementation, the frequencies [0, 0] is at the top left corner.
-However, centering the Fourier transform can make it easier to interpret the frequency content of the image.
-This can be done by shifting each frequency component such that they increase outwards from the center,
+Centering the Fourier transform can make it easier to interpret the frequency content of the image.
+However, to center the transform, we require negative frequency components.
+So, where are these negative frequency components?
+The second half of the frequency components are the negative frequency components.

 ```python
 def dftshift(x, axes=None):